gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12.What's new: create a script that displays the 10 newest files in the current directory.

 13.Being unique is better than being perfect: script that takes a list of words as input and prints only words that appear exactly once.

+14.It must be that file: Display lines containing the pattern 'root' from the file /etc/passwd